Oxygen-deficiency-driven phase segregation enables enhanced hole transport in amorphous tellurium oxides: Experimental Section

-\textbf{Point-defect Calculations.} For the $\alpha$-\ce{TeO2} point-defect calculations, we employed a $216$-atom $3{\times}3{\times}2$ supercell and the same convergence criteria as in the amorphous simulations.
+\textbf{Point-defect Calculations} For the $\alpha$-\ce{TeO2} point-defect calculations, we employed a $216$-atom $3{\times}3{\times}2$ supercell and the same convergence criteria as in the amorphous simulations.
 Defect formation energies, $E_f$, were computed following established protocols~\cite{Freysoldt_253_2014,Kumagai_195205_2014}, defined for a defect $D$ in charge state $q$ as

 where $E[D^{q}]$ and $E_{\text{P}}$ are the total energies of the defective and pristine supercells, respectively; $n_i$ is the number of atoms of element $i$ added ($n_{i} > 0$) or removed ($n_{i} < 0$); ${\mu}_{i}$ is the chemical potential of element $i$; ${\epsilon}_{\text{VBM}}$ is the VBM energy; and ${\Delta}{\epsilon}_{\text{F}}$ is the Fermi level relative to the VBM.
-The correction term $E_{\text{corr}}[D^{q}$] accounts for finite-size effects under periodic boundary conditions and was evaluated using the extended FNV method~\cite{PhysRevLett.102.016402,Kumagai_195205_2014,Kumagai_125202_2014}.
+The correction term $E_{\text{corr}}[D^{q}]$ accounts for finite-size effects under periodic boundary conditions and was evaluated using the extended FNV method~\cite{PhysRevLett.102.016402,Kumagai_195205_2014,Kumagai_125202_2014}.
 To compute the dielectric profiles required for these corrections, the electronic contribution was obtained with HSE06, while the ionic part was calculated with PBEsol; for amorphous tellurium oxide, a $100$-atom supercell was used for the ionic contribution due to computational costs.
 Defect modeling and parsing were performed with PYDEFECT~\cite{pydefect,Kumagai_123803_2021}.
 Transition levels were defined as the Fermi-level positions at which the most stable charge state changes.
 Following defect convention, a defect is considered shallow if its transition level lies near a band edge, facilitating ionization, and deep if it sits farther inside the band gap.
 For donor defects, such as \ce{O} vacancies, we specifically examined transitions from neutral to positive charge states and their distance to the conduction band minimum.
+Vacancy-associated acceptor states are identified by comparing the eigenvalues of the models with and without an oxygen vacancy, complemented by band-decomposed charge density to assess charge localization.
 The atomic structures and isosurfaces were visualized using VESTA~\cite{Momma_1272_2011}.